-Learning Zones Class teachers

-K Cherry Mrs Fitzpatrick

-Foundation Stage: Reception

-Key Stage 1: Years 1 & 2

-Beech Miss Partono

-Key Stage 2 (lower)

-Years 3 & 4

-Holly Mrs Groves

-Key Stage 2 (upper)

-Years 5 & 6

-Inclusion Manager (SEND) ALL PUPILS Mrs Brown

-Each teacher has 10% of their teaching time as PPA (planning, preparation and assessment).
-We cover this time out of class with a specialist sports coach and a Senior Teaching Assistant (TA3).

-Our Teaching Assistants are Ms Ness (EYFS and KS1), Mrs Moss (TA in the infants and Junior class cover) Mrs Sison (Year 3/4 and Infants), Miss Stoyanova (Year 3/4), Mr Dawson (year 5/6) and Mrs Filtness with responsibility for SEND teaching programmes and Thrive.

-School Business Manager Mrs Miller

-Administrative Assistant Mrs Horan

-Caretaker Mr Fox Wilson
+Learning Zones Class teacher Pips Foundation Stage and Year 1 Mrs Prime Cherry Key Stage 1: Years 1 & 2 Reception on some afternoons Mrs Dry Beech Key Stage 2 (lower) Years 3 & 4 Miss Partono Sec.
+Sec.
+Sec.
+Sec.
+Sec.
+Sec.
+Sec.
+Sec.
+Holly Key Stage 2 (upper) Years 5 & 6 Mr Carter Inclusion Manager (SEND) ALL PUPILS Mrs Brown Each teacher has 10% of their teaching time as PPA (planning, preparation and assessment).
+We cover this time out of class with Mrs Groves who teaches PE and Music.
+Our Teaching Assistants are Ms Ness (EYFS), Mrs Moss (HLTA in the infants and junior class cover) Mrs Sison (Class TA and Forest School Teacher), Miss Stoyanova (Year 3/4), Mr Dawson (year 5/6) and Mrs Filtness with responsibility for SEND teaching programmes and Thrive.
+We have Individual Needs assistant for a child requiring 1:1 support School Business Manager Mrs Miller Administrative Assistant Mrs Horan Caretaker Mr Fox Wilson Our Reception children follow an Early Years programme in line with East Sussex and DFES guidelines.

-Kitchen Supervisor Mrs Last

-Our Reception children follow an Early Years programme in line with East Sussex and DFES guidelines.
 Very careful records of the children's work and progress are kept.
 During the Reception year children will be taught and assessed following the seven areas of learning: Personal, Social and Emotional Development; Communication and Language, Literacy; Mathematics; Understanding of the World; Physical Development; Expressive Art and Design.

-The framework was updated in March 2021 and can be found on this link https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment_data/file/974907/EYFS_framework-March_2021.pdf

-Parents are invited to attend informal working mornings or afternoons to see their children at work and play in school, as well as more formal parents' consultation meetings in the Autumn and Spring Term.
+The framework was updated in September 2023 and can be found on this link https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1170108/EYFS_framework_from_September_2023.pdf Parents are invited to attend informal working mornings or afternoons to see their children at work and play in school, as well as more formal parents' consultation meetings in the Autumn and Spring Term.
 The EYFS environment is organised to help pupils to develop their learning and social skills in a safe, structured and stimulating indoor and outdoor classroom environment.
 Pupils also have access to a dedicated, covered outside play area for structured play using a variety of larger equipment.
 There is also a lovely garden area, which the pupils tend.
 Pupils in years 1 & 2 follow the National Curriculum for Key Stage 1 and pupils in years 3 to 6 follow the curriculum for Key Stage 2.
 Subjects and topics are linked to develop pupils' understanding and interests whilst developing key skills in all areas of the curriculum.
 All staff participate each year in training courses in order to further develop their knowledge and skills in all areas of the curriculum.
-Staff are trained in basic First Aid, Mrs Horan and Mrs Filtness are the registered "First Aiders at Work", Ms Ness and Mr Dawson are registered Paediatric First Aiders and Mrs West and Mrs Brown is the School's Designated Safeguarding Leads (DSL) and Mrs Fitzpatrick is the Deputy DSL.
+Staff are trained in basic First Aid, Mrs Horan and Mrs Filtness are the registered "First Aiders at Work", Ms Ness and Mr Dawson are registered Paediatric First Aiders and Mrs Shettle, Miss Stoyanova and Mrs Moss all hold Emergency First Aid Certificates.
+Mrs West and Mrs Brown are the School's Designated Safeguarding Leads (DSL) and Mrs Geer and Ms Ness are the Deputy DSLs.
 Parents' Open Sessions & Consultations are held in the Autumn and Spring terms, though parents are welcome to discuss children's work at any time and attend informal 'pupils at work sessions'.
 Annual written reports are issued in the Summer Term.

-Dates, Sessions and Teaching Times

-STAFF TRAINING DAYS: (additional holiday for pupils) There are 4 additional staff training days during the academic year and we will keep parents fully informed each year of the dates (giving 2 terms notice, where possible) School sessions are as follows:
+Dates, Sessions and Teaching Times STAFF TRAINING DAYS: (additional holiday for pupils) There are 5 additional staff training days during the academic year and we will keep parents fully informed each year of the dates (giving 2 terms notice, where possible) School sessions are as follows: